claudio-sotillos/recommenderSpotify/README.md

 - **Resetting Credentials**: If you encounter any authentication errors or strange behavior, you can reset the user credentials by running option "c" in the main menu.

-- **Credential Security**: Rest assured that your credentials are stored locally and used solely for authentication purposes with the Spotify server.
-They are not shared or transmitted elsewhere.
-Still, you
+- **Credential Security**: Note that your credentials are stored locally and used only for authentication purposes with the Spotify server.
+They are not shared or transmitted anywhere else.
+You can still change the Secret ID at any time, only you may also have to change it using the "c" option.

 ## Contributions